senprithwish1994/multilingualOCR/README.md

 # multilingualOCR
 TIll now Only segmentation part is discussed

 ---This Project has been developed my Prithwish Sen and Anindita Das---
-     ---- Mtech IIIT G -----